- Written by Eric Estevez

 Nearly 80% of adults ages 50 and older want to remain in their current homes as they age, according to AARP.

-These resources can provide you with experts and other helpful advice on aging in place options and alternatives — and help you decide what’s right for you.
+The resources below can connect you with experts and other helpful advice on aging in place, as well as alternatives — and help you decide what’s right for you.

 - Paying for Care

 - This page from the National Institute on Aging explores various long-term care and aging-in-place payment sources, including personal funds, government programs, community resources and private financing options.

 - This website from the U.S. Department of Health and Human Services includes extensive information about long-term care options.
 Topics include determining how much care you need, where to find help and how to pay for services.

 - The Eldercare Locator is a nationwide service that connects older Americans and their families with trustworthy support resources in their area.
 You can see what’s available by entering your ZIP code.
 The Eldercare Locator is a federal website run by the Administration for Community Living and the Administration on Aging.

 - Home Modification Information Network